realleaf/DeepLearningXXL/README.md

 ## How to contribute
 For this project, we need more and more enthusiastic people to help make the sub-modules like optimzers and layers and complete the core function of backward.
 If possible, we hope to develop its visualization better.
 I always think programming language should not be the block.

+## Challenge Python
+Absolutely not!
+We are not going to beat other framworks or programming languages, which is not our purpose at all.
+We just find extant frameworks are not easy to modify it layer structure and inner mathematic topology.
+We need a light and efficient framework to recreate anything we want and need to satisfy our research works.
+We need it so it is neceaasary!

+## Welcome anyone to join
+We need your help!